 Trials of Mana's remake also carries on the series' high standards for presentation, with a colorful, cartoony style that manages to feel like a charming storybook fantasy world without being overbearing.
 The remastered soundtrack in the game sounds great and perfectly complements the mood of each area, and one even has the option to use the original SNES music instead of the arranged versions if they wish.
 Even the voiceover is surprisingly good, with more than a few prominent professional VOs lending their voices to the cast and even a lot of minor NPCs having voice work done.
 One small annoyance is the game's relatively long load times; it took about 15 seconds to load areas at times on a PS4 Pro.

 At the end of the day, Trials of Mana's remake is a pleasant surprise.
 It makes substantial design improvements over the original game it was based on, overhauling its gameplay for the better while retaining its positive points.
-The end result is a game that I imagine will appeal to fans of the 16-bit Mana games, but with enough improvements made to have it appeal to even non-fans like myself.
+The end result is a game that I imagine will satisfy fans of the 16-bit Mana games, but it also has enough of a mechanical overhaul to grant it appeal to even non-fans like myself.
 It may not be the world's deepest action-RPG, but it's the first Mana game I've legitimately enjoyed playing, and that definitely earns it a special place in my book.

 Publisher: Square Enix